ONDC-Official/beckn-sandbox/devops/README.md

-## Deployment Setps.
+## Deployment Steps.

-Copy the deploy.sh file to home directory
+Copy the deploy.sh file to the home directory
 ```bash
 cp deploy.sh ~/
 ```